muratk5n/thirdwave/en/README.md

 vehicles in the country...

-A spate of electric scooter fires this year has alarmed the government, which is keen to promote the use of the two-wheelers in its fight against pollution.
+A spate of electric scooter fires this year has alarmed the government..
 Early investigations have identified faulty battery cells and battery modules among the main causes..
 In March, India launched an investigation over safety concerns after a string of e-scooter fires, including one in which a man and his daughter died when their e-bike 'went up in flames'".

 ---